mdn/translated-content/files/ko/learn/server-side/express_nodejs/mongoose/index.md

 ### Using Mongoose and MongoDb for the LocalLibrary

 For the _Local Library_ example (and the rest of this topic) we're going to use the [Mongoose ODM](https://www.npmjs.com/package/mongoose) to access our library data.
 Mongoose acts as a front end to [MongoDB](https://www.mongodb.com/what-is-mongodb), an open source [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that uses a document-oriented data model.
-A “collection” of “documents”, in a MongoDB database, [is analogous to](https://docs.mongodb.com/manual/core/databases-and-collections/#collections) a “table” of “rows” in a relational database.
+A "collection" of "documents", in a MongoDB database, [is analogous to](https://docs.mongodb.com/manual/core/databases-and-collections/#collections) a "table" of "rows" in a relational database.

 This ODM and database combination is extremely popular in the Node community, partially because the document storage and query system looks very much like JSON, and is hence familiar to JavaScript developers.